lpar/NanoDiary/README.md

     Options +FollowSymLinks +ExecCGI
     RewriteRule ^(.*)$ dispatch.fcgi [QSA,L]

+Once you've got the server side running, there's a trivial RestClient-based command-line client in clients/nd.
+The server provides plain text and JSON APIs as well as the web UI.

 Yes, this is a trivial project.
 I was surprised I couldn't find something much better already out there.